 At West Virginia University

-- A field site event in West Virginia in June 2018 was attended by 100 elementary school students, who learned about carbon and nitrogen cycling in ecosystems — and how healthy ecosystems store carbon, provide clean water, and promote biodiversity.
+A field site event in West Virginia in June 2018 (photo, right) was attended by 100 elementary school students, who learned about carbon and nitrogen cycling in ecosystems — and how healthy ecosystems store carbon, provide clean water, and promote biodiversity.
 The students measured photosynthesis, soil respiration, invertebrate diversity, nutrient levels, and root biomass.

 At the University of Nebraska at Lincoln

 - CABBI researchers and staff from Nebraska participated in the UNL Women in Science Day in April 2018 (photo, right) with hands-on laboratory activities for women high school students from across Nebraska to promote interest in STEM education and careers.
 CABBI also participated in the event in April 2018.

 At Iowa State University